 A limited quantity of free, timed tickets are distributed on a first-come, first-serve basis every day at the Independence Visitor Center, from the National Park Service Ranger Desk, beginning at 8:30 a.m.

 Tickets may also be reserved in advance for a handling fee of $1.50 per ticket.
-Advance reservations can be made online or by calling (877) 444-6777.
+Make advance reservations online or by calling (877) 444-6777.

 Sign language interpreter